Yamami1221/Discordbot/README.md

 > NOTE: You may need to wait an hour for the commands to create.
 200 Command Creates per day is the limit.

-**Command Folder Structure:**
-- `context` folder contains the Context Menu commands.
-- `general` and other folders are slash commands.
 ## 📚 Guides
 - [Creating commands](https://discordjs.guide/creating-your-bot/slash-commands.html)
 - [Replying to Slash Commands](https://discordjs.guide/slash-commands/response-methods.html)